-This module will provide the base for the acquisition and demonstration of specialist clinical skills in suicidology.
+This level 6 module will provide the base for the acquisition and demonstration of specialist clinical skills in suicidology.
 It will also provide a framework within which the student wishing will be able to integrate theory and practice.
 A variety of teaching and learning methods will be used and will include field-based practice.
-Assessment will be by coursework
+Assessment will be by coursework.

 Sign up for course updates

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 In this section

 Suicide is a major public health issue worldwide.
 It has been described as the leading cause of preventable premature death (Maris, Berman & Silverman 2000).
 This module will focus on the clinical expertise, knowledge and professional accountability required by the student in order to emerge as a competent professional to work with those individuals at risk of suicide.
 It is designed to equip students with a mindset of enquiry that will be contextualised within a learning culture.
 This culture support's the freedom to explore relevant and emerging clinical issues in Suicidology through exploration and analysis of contemporary issues and concerns.
 It will complement seamlessly into other modules undertaken during the programme.
 Relevant clinical experience will enable students to re-visit and debate cases in practice to facilitate the integration of theory with practice, and enhance professional problem solving abilities.